Succulent Haworthia Cooperi Info: How To Grow And Care For Cushion Aloe Plants

 Cushion Aloe Pest or Diseases

-There are no significant diseases or pests issues with this plant.
+There are no significant diseases or pest issues with this plant.

-However, be on a lookout for fungus gnats which occur if the soil is too moist.
+However, be on the lookout for fungus gnats which occur if the soil is too moist.

-Root rot and other fungal issues might occur if the plant is overwatered, or placed in a location with high humidity and dim lights.
+Root rot and other fungal disease might occur if the plant is overwatered or placed in a location with high humidity and dim lights.

 Overwatering is a major concern with this plant and results in slow growth.